One Photographer or Two?

 When One Photographer is Sufficient

 For the pre-ceremony portion of the day many guys are not as enthusiastic about having a photographer in the room the whole time as the girls usually are.
 So have a discussion about that topic to find out how much prep coverage he wants (if you're both getting ready at the same hotel and just want a few shots of the guys getting ready, it's not a problem for me working as a single photographer to briefly pop into the groom's room for this).
-That said, the lack of a need for extensive groom prep coverage is not necessarily a disqualifying factor for a second photographer, as there will be other things for them to do, such as helping with bridal prep coverage or capturing detail shots.
+That said, the lack of a need for extensive groom prep coverage is not necessarily a disqualifying factor for a second photographer, as there will be other things for them to do during this pre-ceremony time, such as helping with bridal prep coverage or capturing detail shots of the ceremony and reception spaces.

 Aside from your prep coverage needs, the size of your venue and, secondarily, the guest count are the main factors that should be considered.
 In a relatively intimate venue like a small French Quarter courtyard or a bed & breakfast, the benefits of a second shooter are not as pronounced as they would be when shooting in a large ballroom or other event space where we can spread out a bit and work different parts of the space without being in each others' way so much.